rust-gamedev/rust-gamedev.github.io/content/news/043/index.md

 which are being created on GPU based on [this article][sdf-on-gpu].
 Some font improvements from February:

-- better curve approximation (still can be done better like in the article)
+- Better curve approximation (still can be done better like in the article).
-- use euclidean distance instead of manhattan
+- Use euclidean distance instead of manhattan.
-- added a method to create sdf texture for text (previously font only had sdf texture atlas with every glyph)
+- Added a method to create sdf texture for text.
+  (previously font only had sdf texture atlas with every glyph).

 Support was added for OpenGL blend equations - e.g. minmax blending, which is now used instead of depth buffer for sdf textures